Alaska Fishing Gear: What to Pack, Buy Here, & Leave at Home

 In summer, Interior and Bristol Bay fishing happens in bug country.
 So pack DEET, a head net, and a long-sleeve sun shirt.
 Locals, notably, are not subtle about this.
 In fact, the bugs can ruin a trip faster than the weather.

-Rods, Reels, and Line: The Setups That Actually Cover Alaska
+Rods, Reels, and Line: DIY Setups by Species

 If you are going DIY, this is where the real money goes.
 Below is the breakdown by species.
 Of course, you do not need every setup.
 So pick what matches your trip.